The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The Bailey diagram

 A group of HASPs and SASPs with ${\rm [Fe/H]}>-1$\,dex is observed at $R_{\rm GC}<20$\,kpc.
 These stars are characterized by prograde motions and disk-like kinematics (based on their energies and angular momenta, as described later in this section).
 The figure also shows that our SASP sample reaches $R_{\rm GC}\sim100$\,kpc, whereas the HASP stars are only found out to $R_{\rm GC}\sim50$\,kpc.
 A possible explanation for the presence of SASPs beyond 50\,kpc (and for the unexpectedly high [Fe/H] of a SASP at $\sim 50$\,kpc) is the contamination in the {\it Gaia} DR3 RRL catalog at large distances (e.g., by eclipsing binary stars).
 This suggestion is supported by the low score of the best class (RRc) reported by {\it Gaia} for these stars ({\sc best\_class\_score} $<0.1$ for all of them).
-Additionally, the figure shows an outlier in the HASP metallicity distribution at $R_{\rm GC}\sim20$\,kpc, for which ${\rm [Fe/H]}\sim-2.9$\,dex ($\sim-3.3$\,dex if measured by DESI's SP pipeline, and $\sim-1.5$\,dex from the $\Delta$S method) with high signal-to-noise ratio S/N ($\sim65$) and relatively high {\sc best\_class\_score} (0.82).
+In this context, a systematic examination of the RRL light curves (e.g., periods, amplitudes, Fourier parameters, and visual inspection of phased light curves) would therefore help identify and remove clearly misclassified variables before drawing firm conclusions.
+Additionally, the figure shows an outlier in the HASP metallicity distribution at $R_{\rm GC}\sim10$\,kpc, for which ${\rm [Fe/H]}\sim-2.9$\,dex ($\sim-3.3$\,dex if measured by DESI's SP pipeline, and $\sim-1.5$\,dex from the $\Delta$S method) with high signal-to-noise ratio S/N ($\sim65$) and relatively high {\sc best\_class\_score} (0.82).
 This star, however, is flagged as an unsuccessful model fit by DESI's SP pipeline likely due to data reduction.
 Lastly, we note that SASP stars and the bulk of the HASP sample follow the expected metallicity gradient of the DESI RRLs in GSE (with a slope of $0.005$\,dex\,kpc$^{-1}$; Figure~15 in M25), with larger scatter around this trend for HASPs at large distances ($R_{\rm GC}\geq35$\,kpc) likely due to number statistics.
 This supports their potential association with this merger event.
-We advocate for detailed high-resolution spectroscopic follow-up studies of the most distant HASPs and SASPs to confirm or reject their association with a massive progenitor via the expected high [Fe/H] observed for these stars as well as other chemical-abundance-based signatures, such as [$\alpha$/Fe] (e.g., by inspecting sequences extending from the metal-poor $\alpha$-enhanced regime to solar metallicities depleted in $\alpha$ elements).
+Provided that these stars are bona-fide RRLs, we advocate for detailed high-resolution spectroscopic follow-up studies of the most distant HASPs and SASPs to confirm or reject their association with a massive progenitor via the expected high [Fe/H] observed for these stars as well as other chemical-abundance-based signatures, such as [$\alpha$/Fe] (e.g., by inspecting sequences extending from the metal-poor $\alpha$-enhanced regime to solar metallicities depleted in $\alpha$ elements).